[Physics FAQ] - [Copyright]

 By Michael Weiss.

 This entry borrows heavily from the original FAQ entry for the Twin Paradox, by Kurt Sonnenmoser.
-However, it has also been extensively modified, so he is not responsible for any sloppiness or infelicities.
+But it has also been extensively modified, so he is not responsible for any sloppiness or infelicities.

 Minkowski said "Henceforth Space by itself, and Time by itself, are doomed to fade away into mere shadows, and only a kind of union of the two will preserve an independent reality."
 Minkowski recast Einstein's version of Special Relativity (SR) on a new stage, Minkowski spacetime.
 The Twin Paradox has a very simple resolution in this framework.
 The crucial concept is the proper time of a moving body.